dchung1209/Webtoon-Data-Analysis/README.md

-# Webtoon Data
+# Webtoon Data Analysis

-This repository contains a data analysis project focused on webtoons, which are online comics that originated in South Korea and have become increasingly popular worldwide.
-The aim of this project is to explore various aspects of webtoons, such as genre popularity, viewer ratings, and author trends.
+This repository contains a data analysis project focused on webtoons, which are online comics that originated in South Korea and have become popular worldwide.

 ## Data